 We would like to take this opportunity to thank all those enthusiastic members who have already taken action to create the walk club experience for their areas, each one of you inspires and raises the game for handlers and shepherds that need the group support.
 We are delighted with your proactive caring and dedicated commitment.

 Young and old are all welcome to come and enjoy a GSDR walk

 What is better than one happy GSD to a GSD lover?
 Why lots of happy gsds of course!

 A great way to socialise your German Shepherd

 There is always a race for the finish to be first in line for those home baked cakes

 GSDR Walk Groups

 GSDR Cumbrian Walk Group – contact Andy Peake 019467 29677

 GSDR CHELMSFORD AREA WALK, ESSEX - takes place every Sunday at Danbury Country Park, Woodhill Rd, Danbury, Essex.
 Meeting in The Lakes car park to leave at 10.00am.
-Car park charge of £2.50.
-Bring your own refreshments for a picnic at the end of the walk, which lasts appx 2 hours.
+Car park charge of £3 for 2 hours.
+Bring your own refreshments for the walk, which lasts appx 2 hours.
 Full details from Linda Wood email or telephone: 01245 363868